davebryson/sgl/README.md

     ]).
 }
 ```
-You can then apply the rule to a set of principals to test if can be granted the permission:
+You can then apply the rule to a set of principals to test if they can be granted the permission:
 ```erlang
 %% Here are the Principals
 Principals = [